acoli-repo/conll-rdf/README.md

 java is required, use `java --version` to check if you have java installed.
+(Java version 8 or 9 is required for logging with log4j)

 All required java libraries are contained in [lib/](./lib).